jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 #### Project Domain

-*Domain* contains all domain objects, including enums, DTO's and records. *Domain* cannot access other projects and is itself accessible by all projects.
+*Domain* contains domain objects that should be shared between the frontend and the backend, including enums, DTO's and records. *Domain* cannot access other projects and is itself accessible by all projects.